Click here for Home

 These charts are not a complete analysis; they are intended to be used for quick reference.
 Individual cases require the detailed analysis that only competent counsel can provide.

-Florida - from the Defending Immigrants Partnership, see also the Basic Immigration Consequences of Select Florida Crimes created by the Florida Immigrant Advocacy Center
+- from the Defending Immigrants Partnership, see also the created by the Florida Immigrant Advocacy Center

 ©2005 Norton Tooby.